ranja-sarkar/Markov/README.md

 <img width="359" alt="33" src="https://github.com/user-attachments/assets/f71d8b43-7d5c-445c-8757-83e61fed62ac" />

 This highlights the need to draw many samples, even for a simple random variable.
 We clearly see how the largest size here resembles a Gaussian (bell-shaped) distribution.

+**Lectures on Computational Statistics from Duke University:** https://people.duke.edu/~ccc14/sta-663-2018/